withastro/contribute.docs.astro.build/src/content/docs/guides/new-third-party-stub.md

 Creating a stub page involves adding a logo and creating a short page of content using a template.
 New stubs do not require much editing effort and can often be merged into docs quickly.

 We recommend first creating a stub and linking to other guides (official guides, starter templates and tutorials, as well as community blog posts or videos) so that the new page will be available soon.
-Then, if you want to provide a full guide that requires testing and editing from our Docs team, additional content can be added at a later date.
+Then, if you want to [write a full guide](/guides/recipe-writing/) that requires testing and editing from our Docs team, additional content can be added at a later date.

 Submissions for full guides without first creating a stub page may be refused.

 ## Creating a Stub page

-- Upload an optimized SVG logo to [the public `logos` folder](https://github.com/withastro/docs/tree/main/public/logos) named for your service
+- Upload an SVG logo optimized with [SVGOMG](https://jakearchibald.github.io/svgomg/) to [the `public/logos/` folder](https://github.com/withastro/docs/tree/main/public/logos) named for your service
     - e.g. `keystatic.svg`
-- Add an entry for your service in [the `logos.ts` data file](https://github.com/withastro/docs/blob/main/src/data/logos.ts) of the form:
+- Add an entry for your service in [the `src/data/logos.ts` data file](https://github.com/withastro/docs/blob/main/src/data/logos.ts) of the form:
     - e.g. `keystatic: { file: 'keystatic.svg', padding: '0' },`
 - Create a new MDX page named for your service in [the CMS guides content folder](https://github.com/withastro/docs/tree/main/src/content/docs/en/guides/cms)
     - e.g. `keystatic.mdx`